2016 Bridge Project

 September 10-October 15, 2016

-2016 Bridge Project: Ten Artists Respond to Locus, was a groundbreaking, multidisciplinary exchange with dance history inspired by the work of dance pioneer Trisha Brown.
-In partnership with local curators, HMD commissioned a diverse group of ten outstanding artists to learn Brown’s iconic dance Locus and create new works in response.
+2016 Bridge Project: Ten Artists Respond to Locus, was a multidisciplinary exchange with dance history inspired by the work of dance pioneer Trisha Brown.
+In partnership with local curators, HMD commissioned a diverse group of ten artists to learn Brown’s iconic dance Locus and create new works in response.
 HMD presented the ten premieres, along with a performance by local dancers of Locus itself, in the YBCA Forum Friday October 14 & Saturday, October 15, 2016.

 Significance of the Program